NthabisengMoela/Data-Science-Portfolio/README.md

 Coding excercises that i completed to refine my technical data science skills using Python.

 Data Analytics:
-This is an extension of the Machine Learning projects that solely focuses on Exploratory Data Analysis (This is found in the machine learning projects as well), however the cental focus is no extracting insights from excel speedsheets through Microsoft Power BI.
+This is an extension of the Machine Learning projects that solely focuses on Exploratory Data Analysis (This is found in the machine learning projects as well), however the cental focus is on extracting insights from excel speedsheets through Microsoft Power BI.